Keymash/RecursiveTree/README.md

 + Left and Right arrows: Increases/decreases angle of branch split
 + Plus and Minus: Increase/Decrease iterations

 Source code in zip as well.
+Java 8 must be installed.